ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-setup.md

 For Linux, please [install Mbed CLI manually](../tools/linux.html).

-Advanced Windows and macOS users can also install Mbed CLI manually and take advantaged of the configuration options, but we recommend the installers for less experienced developers.
+Advanced Windows and macOS users can also install Mbed CLI manually and take advantage of the configuration options, but we recommend the installers for less experienced developers.